Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Two classes of asymmetric copulas

-As highlighted in the Introduction, within this class of skew-elliptical distributions, particular emphasis is often placed on a notable subclass known as the \emph{AC skew-$t$} distribution\footnote{The AC skew-$t$ distribution, named after \citet[][Section~4]{AzzaliniCapitanio2003}, was independently proposed by \cite{Gupta2003}.
-For a detailed discussion of the properties of this class of multivariate skew-$t$ distributions and a historical perspective, see \citet[][Section 6.2]{Azzalini2014}.}, which arises when the mixing distribution $F$ is chosen as the inverse-gamma distribution $\mathrm{IG}(\nu/2,\nu/2)$ with $\nu>0$.
+Within this class, particular attention is given to an important subclass known as the \emph{AC skew-$t$} distribution, named after \cite{AzzaliniCapitanio2003} and was independently proposed by \cite{Gupta2003}.
+The AC skew-$t$ distribution is obtained by choosing the mixing distribution $F$ to be $\mathrm{IG}(\nu/2,\nu/2)$ with $\nu>0$.
+For a comprehensive analysis of the properties of this class of multivariate skew-$t$ distributions, as well as a historical overview, see \citep[][Section 6.2]{Azzalini2014}.